covaleski/otp/README.md

 All extensions of the `Hotp` class have a `getPassword()` method, which provides the current password based on the generated counter, and a `getUri()` method, which returns a integration URI for authenticator apps.

+### 2.1 Note on QR codes

-**Note on QR codes:** the content of authenticator QR codes is just the OTP URI.
+The content of authenticator QR codes is just the OTP URI.
 You can emit those by passing the value of `getPassword()` to a QR code generator of your choice.

 I'd recommend finding a JavaScript library and letting the browser create it so you spare your server and make your application back-end faster.
-If you wish to do this job server-side, take a look at [3 Testing](#3-testing). **DO NOT** use external libraries such as Google Charts to generate your QR code!
+If you wish to do this job server-side, take a look at [3 Testing](#3-testing).

+**DO NOT** use external libraries such as Google Charts to generate your QR code!
 Your URI contains your user's OTP secret and it's a big security gap to send it as a GET variable or rellying in third-party websites to handle it.

-### 2.1 TOTP and authenticator apps
+### 2.2 TOTP and authenticator apps

 The `Totp` class provides an instant way to integrate and verify passwords with authenticator apps.

-#### Instanciating
+#### 2.2.1 Instanciating

 You must provide the following parameters when instanciating the `Totp` class: